intergalacticmule/sales-data-solution/03_data_warehouse/README.md

 order by 1
 ```

+We are delibierately ignoring column Product_ID here, because we cannot build a meaningful dimension from it given the lack of product names.

 Once all the dimension tables are built, dbt will build our final model - the historical fact table `f_sales_h`.
 We are aiming for 3NF here, so we will be joining all our dimension tables with the staging table by their respective dimension names, and pulling out their dimension IDs instead:

 ```sql